-Morning Announcements
+Morning Announcements:

-Our school engages in a student-lead morning announcement program- in which information, activities, and extracurricular events are mentioned over the intercom system.
-As part of the morning announcements, announcements may highlight talented students who have displayed acts student citizenship, overall positive -contributions worthy of appreciation.
-The aim is to focus on students that are experiencing behavioral, academic, and social success in school.
+Our school engages in a student-lead morning announcement program-- in which information, activities, and extracurricular events are mentioned over the intercom system.
+As part of the morning announcements, there is a moment dedicated to talented students who have displayed acts student citizenship and overall positive contributions worthy of permanent appreciation.
+The aim is to focus on students that are experiencing behavior and academic success in schools.

-Student Support Services
+Student Support Services: